National Urban League: History

 In the wake of World War II, Black veterans who fought racial hatred overseas returned to the United States determined to fight it at home, giving new energy to the Civil Rights Movement.
 As hundreds of thousands of new jobs opened up, shifting the economy from industrial manufacturing to a white-collar, service-oriented economy, the National Urban League turned its attention to placing HBCU graduates in professional positions.

 In 1961, Whitney Young became executive director amidst the expansion of activism in the civil rights movement, which provoked a change for the League.
 Young substantially expanded the League's fund-raising ability and made the League a full partner in the civil rights movement.
 In 1963, the League hosted the planning meetings of A. Philip Randolph, Martin Luther King Jr. and other civil rights leaders for the August March on Washington for Jobs and Freedom.
 During Young's ten-year tenure at the League, he initiated programs such as "Street Academy", an alternative education system to prepare high school dropouts for college; and "New Thrust", an effort to help local black leaders identify and solve community problems.
 Young also pushed for federal aid to cities.

 Clarence M. Pendleton, Jr., was, from 1975 to 1981, the head of the Urban League in San Diego, California.
 In 1981, U.S. President Ronald W. Reagan tapped Pendleton as the chairman of the United States Commission on Civil Rights, a position which he held until his sudden death in 1988.
-Pendleton sought to steer the commission into the conservative direction in line with Reagan's views on social and civil rights policies.
+Pendleton sought to steer the commission in the conservative direction in line with Reagan's views on social and civil rights policies.

 In 1994, Hugh Price was appointed as president of the Urban League.

+21st century

 In 2003, Marc Morial, former mayor of New Orleans, Louisiana, was appointed the league's eighth President and Chief Executive Officer.
 He worked to reenergize the movement's diverse constituencies by building on the legacy of the organization and increasing the profile of the organization.